• Skip to primary navigation

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!

-casserole scooped on a plate.
+The casserole scooped onto a white plate.

 Expert Tips